sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 		Example : department  = ‘HR’ and salary>=3000
 		Note: where condition part should not contain group by, order by, having parts.

 	iii.
-Parse the Where condition part based on to the operators
+Parse the Where condition part based on to the operators and display the `propertyName, propertyValue and conditionalOperator` for each conditions
 		1. Relational Operators
 			a.
-Ex: if where condition is :   department  = ‘HR’ and salary>=3000
+Ex: if where condition is :   `department  = ‘HR’ and salary >= 3000`
 			b.
-The output should be
+The output String should be
 				i.
 Restriction - 1
 					1. propertyName : department
 					2. properyValue : HR